 Most prized was the cloth of gold and silver (taqueté, Turkish serâser), made for the royal household.
 Among other grades of luxury silk fabrics were plain satin (atlas), lampas weave couched in metallic thread (kemha), plain velvet (kadife) and voided velvet couched in metal thread (çatma).
 Silk weaving centers were situated in metropolitan areas dotting the caravan route leading south to the major trading centers of Aleppo, Baghdad and Damascus, and later in Ottoman dominions in the Aegean and Tunisia.
 Istanbul was reputed for its embroideries and for brocaded silks produced in the imperial manufactory, while Bursa principally made fabrics for trade.
 The decorative repertoire refers more to abstract motifs such as the çintemani, variants on calligraphic script in addition to a wide range of floral patterns.
 The mid-sixteenth century corresponds to the emergence of the saz style.
 Kara Memi, inventor of the so-called “four flowers style”, incorporated artful arrangements of hyacinth sprigs, carnations, sprays of plum blossom and tulips, a flower indigenous to Anatolia, into meandering stem or ogival layouts.

 Shah ‘Abbas I (1587-1629) initiated a series of reforms aimed at revolutionizing the textile industry.
 The shah made the production of silk into a royal monopoly and reorganized the imperial manufactories, or karkhaneh, which were encouraged to develop and diversify and export surplus.
-As a means of circumventing Ottoman hostility to Shia’ merchants, the shah forcibly displaced the Armenian community of Julfa to his new capital in Isfahan and having granted them the status of protected minority (dhimmi), charged them with transporting Persian merchandise overland to Europe.
-He also sought to subvert the power of Portuguese and Venetian traders by allowing two rival companies, the British East India Company and the Dutch East India Company (VOC) to establish trading posts on Iranian soil, and by creating his own seaport, Bandar Abbas, on the Strait of Hormuz.
+As a means of circumventing Ottoman hostility to Shia’ merchants, the shah forcibly displaced the Armenian community of Julfa to his new capital in Isfahan and having granted them the status of protected minority (dhimmi), charged them with transporting Oriental merchandise overland to Europe.
+He also sought to subvert the power of Portuguese and Venetian traders by allowing two rival companies, the British East India Company and the Dutch East India Company (VOC) to establish trading posts on Asian soil, and by creating his own seaport, Bandar Abbas, on the Strait of Hormuz.

 Pictorial textiles reflect new fashions at ‘Abbas’ court, characterized by the swaying figures of young women or plump male courtiers, identical to contemporary miniatures and ceramics.
 Rows of flowering plants or bushes with hovering butterflies or home to various species of birds, in particular the nightingale, are among favored new fabric layouts.

-In addition to trade relations, the Persians maintained close diplomatic and intellectual ties with the Indian sub-continent.
+In addition to trade relations, the Oriental maintained close diplomatic and intellectual ties with the Indian sub-continent.
 In 1549, artists from Tabriz and Herat integrated Emperor Humayun’s art academy.
-At the instigation of his successor, Akbar the Great (1556-1605) textile manufactories were founded in the emperor’s new capital at Fatehpur Sikri, Agra, Lahore and Ahmedabad, with the aid of Persian weavers.
-Predictably, therefore, Mughal designers took their cue from the Persian Islamic repertoire.
+At the instigation of his successor, Akbar the Great (1556-1605) textile manufactories were founded in the emperor’s new capital at Fatehpur Sikri, Agra, Lahore and Ahmedabad, with the aid of Oriental weavers.
+Predictably, therefore, Mughal designers took their cue from the Oriental Islamic repertoire.
 Indian textiles and carpets are sometimes so close aesthetically to their Safavid prototypes that a trained eye is required to distinguish them.
 Embassies were also exchanged with the Ottoman Empire, and indeed the brocaded velvets of Bursa are recorded as being among Akbar’s most prized possessions.
 Even so, the influence of Ottoman art on Mughal textiles is less overt than that of their near neighbors.